-Here is the sequence of steps you should consider in pursuing your private pilot license.
+Here is the sequence of steps you should consider in pursuing your private pilot license (it's technically called a "certificate" but we'll call it a license).
 As you'll see, the most important steps listed below deal with getting your flight training started.
-I recommend the following steps for your consideration based on my experience as flight instructor and flight counselor for the past 35 years.
+I recommend the following steps for your consideration based on my experience as flight instructor and flight counselor since 1973.

 Step 1: Take an introductory flight:

 If you've never flown in a small airplane then you need to have that experience before you decide to pursue a pilots license.
 Click here to find a flight school in your local area and arrange to take an introductory flight (sometimes called a "demo flight") with a flight instructor at this school.
 The cost for most introductory flights is around $99.
 Unless you live on the Bikini Atoll (or its Club Med cousin, the No-Bikini Atoll) you should easily find an airport nearby with a flight school that will provide these introductory flights.
 Believe me when I say that this experience will be well worth the money you invest.
 Be prepared to have a great time!
 My only advice here is to take the intro flight in the early morning or early evening.
 You shouldn't take your first flight in the afternoon's typically bumpy air.
 And whatever you do, don't forget to ask a lot of questions (and I don't mean questions like, "Are we there yet?").

 Step 2: Evaluate Your Medical Fitness to Fly